 ACE contracts are offered on a yearly basis and are billed on a monthly basis.
 Services are based on the inclusivity of ACE offerings per division and are not a la carte in nature.
 Although December and March have fewer sessions due to vacations, the fees are equally dispersed over each month during the entire year.
 Makeup sessions cannot be guaranteed in the event of a student’s absence.

-Director of the Academic Center for Enrichment
+Director of Academic Center for Enrichment

 BA, University of Rhode Island